-- What does the National Institute on Drug Abuse (NIDA) do?
+- What is the National Institute on Drug Abuse (NIDA)?
+What does NIDA do?

 - How does NIDA fund research?

 Part of the National Institutes of Health and the U.S. Department of Health and Human Services, NIDA is a publicly funded federal research institute.
 NIDA funds meritorious and innovative biomedical research projects that support its mission.
 NIDA’s mission is to advance science on drug use and addiction and to apply that knowledge to improve individual and public health.

 Find more information on NIDA research opportunities, initiatives, and policies at the NIDA Grants and Funding page.
 Find more information on NIH research opportunities, initiatives, and policies—including instructions on how to apply for funding—at the NIH Grants and Funding site.

 - Where can I find substance use treatment or other medical help for myself or a loved one?